ralf-o/archived-facekit-cljs/README.md

 # Face Kit for ClojureScript

-A thin ClojureScript wrapper for the facekit-js UI components
+A thin ClojureScript wrapper for the ["Face Kit for JavaScript"](https://github.com/ralf-o/facekit-js) UI components

 (project has not started yet)